sebastian-mora/awsssome_phish/README.md

 ## How it works

-The setup of this tool is nearly completely automated.
+The setup of this tool is nearly automated.
 Deploy the framework with serverless and take note of the outputs.

-Once deployed you will get your deployment endpoint as well as an API key to access the routes.
+Once deployed you will get your deployment endpoint as well as an API key to access the protected routes.

-A lambda function will poll sessions for any sessions accepted by the user.
-Once a session is accepted the session tokens are available by API endpoints.
-Additionally, you can use the console directly to view the DynamoDb table.

 If you would like to add a custom domain to the API endpoint you must configure that manually in AWS.